KevinH2810/dutchAuction/README.md

 # Dutch Auction

 ## Description
-This is a simple Dutch Auction in Smart Contract. in which the assets will start at the designated price and it will gradually decreate the price automaticalle until the time runs out or when someone `bid`(`buy`) the assets, in which the smart contract will deduce `wei` according to the price buyer bid and transfer the asset into the `buyer`.
+This is a simple Dutch Auction in Smart Contract. in which the assets will start at the designated price and it will gradually decreate the price automatically until the time runs out or the contract owner set a `reservePrice` before the auction start.

+when someone `bid`(`buy`) the assets, in which the smart contract will deduce `wei` according to the price buyer bid and transfer the asset into the `buyer`.

 ## Test Server